 At the end of a transaction, several buy and/or sell stop orders can be triggered and each triggered stop order can potentially match again and trigger new stop orders.
 Hence, a triggering priority must be established.
 No special priority is given to the stop market orders compared to the stop limit orders or the One-Cancels-the-Other (OCO) orders (see chapter 4.7).
-In addition, the limit of a stop limit orders, stop trailing orders and OCO orders are all referred to as stop orders.
+In addition, the limit of a stop limit order does not play a role for the trigger priority.
+In the following, stop market orders, stop limit orders, stop trailing orders and OCO orders are all referred to as stop orders.